ossirytk/llama-cpp-chat-memory/README.md

 (optional for cuda support)$env:CMAKE_ARGS="-DLLAMA_CUBLAS=on"<BR>
 (optional for cuda support)pip install llama-cpp-python==VERSION --force-reinstall --upgrade --no-cache-dir --no-deps<BR>
 cd src\llama_cpp_langchain_chat<BR>

+### Web Scparing
+You can scrape web pages to text documents in order to use them as documents for chroma.
+The web scraping uses playwright and requires that the web engines are installed.
+After starting the virtual env run:</BR>

+> playwright install

+The web scraping is prepared with config files in web_scrape_configs folder.
+The format is in json.
+See the example files for the specfics.
+The current impelemntation is unoptimized, so use with caution for a large number of pages.</BR>

+To run the scrape run:
+>python -m document-parsing.web_craper</BR>

+See --help for params

 ### Creating embeddings
 The embeddings creation uses env setting for threading and cuda